DataDog/hiring-engineers/answers.md

 ![anomaly](https://user-images.githubusercontent.com/8127456/38001594-87d632c6-31e2-11e8-9853-d1428fadc9c7.png)

 **Note**
-This script uses a rollup to display the sum of `my_metric` each houe as bars on a timeseries graph.
+This script uses a rollup to display the sum of `my_metric` each hour as bars on a timeseries graph.
 If I were to do this over, I would display it without a rollup and as a query value.
 The alternate code for that section would look like:

 ```
 {